microsoft/SandDance/powerbi.md

 <br/>A: *SandDance 2019* is a complete reimplementation of SandDance built on a different technology stack.
 As such, there are certain features that haven’t been reimplemented and other features that are.
 For example, it has a better 3D mode, allow more smooth rotation and pan/zoom.
 The model for selection is different, since clicking in the viewing area pans/zooms/rotates the view.
 Please [create an issue](https://github.com/microsoft/SandDance/issues/new) to let us know what missing features you need.
 We'll do our best to prioritize that when we’re adding functionality.

 * **Q: How many data points are supported in *SandDance 2019*?**
-<br/>A: Right now, there is a limit of 30K data points that are sent to any custom visual.
-We’re exploring ways to increase this limit.
+<br/>A: In Power BI custom visual version: 1.2.9 there is a limit of 30K data points.
+We have a new version [coming soon](https://github.com/microsoft/SandDance/pull/89) that has been tested up to 500K data points.
+We will list the new version number here after it ships.

 ## Usage
 Note that PowerBI aggregates data when sending it down to be displayed to a custom visual.
 Since SandDance works best when working on non-aggregated data, make sure to send down at least one column with unique IDs to keep it from performing aggregation.